DataDink/mvw/README.md

 * Tiny
 * Clean
 * Declarative
-* Unoppinionated
+* Unopinionated
 * Embraces the Web
 * Targets light projects (no overhead, quick startup)

 **Cons:**
 * Performance: Enough for lightweight projects
 * Scalability: Beyond the scope of this project
-* Support: Not likely, this was an experiment.
+* Support: Unlikely, this was an experiment.

 **Problem Being Solved:**